RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ## How it started
-On April 1st I started my new job at Xpirit as a Azure & DevOps Consultant.
-As part of the Managed Services team I will focus om implementing and monitoring Azure infrastructure.
+On April 1st I started my new job at Xpirit as an Azure & DevOps Consultant.
+As part of the Managed Services team I will focus on implementing and monitoring Azure infrastructure.
-During my second week my teammates said: "Create the Infrastructure as Code (IaC) for the Logic Apps" "It is going to be fun", they said...
+During my second week my teammates said: "Create the Infrastructure as Code (IaC) for the Logic Apps".
+"It is going to be fun", they said...
 And yes, fun it was, especially when I finally made it work!

-It all started pretty easy, some of the bicep for the API connection and one Logic App was already there.
+It all started pretty easy, some of the bicep fot the Logic App was already there so I did not have to start from scratch.
 Although I never used Logic Apps before and certainly did not create them by code, I was pretty confident I could make this work.

 Soon enough I had the Azure resources available and the Logic Apps that did not use the Azure Storage Queue was working like a charm.
-However, the Logic Apps with the Azure Queues connectors kept on failing.
+However, the Logic Apps with the *Azure Queues connector* kept on failing.
 In the Logic App Designer this was the error I saw:

 ![Error](/images/blog-1.1.png)